-M) mode however there are no exposure or stylistic requirements for individual images.
-Please if you edit/manipulate your images after shooting, please preserve the metadata for your lens/exposure controls - we will examine this data during grading.
+M) mode.
+However, there are no exposure or stylistic requirements for individual images.
+If you edit/manipulate your images after shooting, please preserve the metadata for your lens/exposure controls - we will examine this data during grading.
 You should use compositional and exposure variation to help express what you find interesting or important about the location.
 Your photos should be organized in a sequence from one to five.
 Pay special attention to the order and how each photograph relates to the one before it and the one after it.
 How does changing the order change the way your audience might perceive the space?

-You will have two weeks for this project so it is more involved than previous assignments.
+You will have two weeks for this project, so it is more involved than previous assignments.
 Our expectations are that you will submit 5 of your best images and that you will either spend significant time in your location or return to it in order to experience it at different times.
-You should expect to shoot several hundred images and only choose the 5 best.
-Be careful to think not only about the individual images but the also about the group of images and how they relate.
-For example You may have a particularly interesting/personal image that doesn’t fit as well with the group as a whole.
+You should expect to shoot several hundred images and only choose 5 of the best.
+Be careful to think not only about the individual images, but also about the group of images and how they relate.
+For example, you may have a particularly interesting/personal image that doesn’t fit as well with the group as a whole.
 Selectivity and careful editing are a large part of this assignment.

 Part 2 Requirements